 "If Limestone had not been flexible with the schedule and the online program, I never would have been able to work full-time and attend classes to finish my degree."

 Classes start October 12

 Online & Evening Program

-The online degree program at Limestone College makes it easy for those who aren’t able to attend traditional college programs in their area.
+The online degree program at Limestone University makes it easy for those who aren’t able to attend traditional university programs in their area.
 Courses offered in the Internet program have the same content as those taught in traditional courses.
 Internet courses are designed for students to take classes at any time and any place, which makes it easier to fit pursuing an education into a busy life.

-With six convenient locations throughout South Carolina, we offer the flexibility for working adults to take classes in the evening.
+With five convenient locations throughout South Carolina, we offer the flexibility for working adults to take classes in the evening.
 Classes are small and offer individualized learning.
 Our accelerated 8-week format allows students to complete a degree sooner than traditional 16-week programs.